swissmanu/mse-paper-rxjs-debugger/content/paper.md

 # Related Work {#sec:background}

 Salvaneschi et al. [@Salvaneschi_Mezini_2016] identified the divergence between a control-flow-oriented debugger's expected and actual behavior as one of their key motivations for RP debugging.
 The stack-based runtime model of control-flow-oriented debuggers does not match the software engineers' data-flow-oriented mental model of the program they are debugging.
 Because the debugger has a "lack of abstraction," it cannot interpret high-level RP abstractions and works on the low-level implementations of the RP runtime environment instead.
-The group proposed the first specialized RP debugging solution for RP programs implemented with REScala [@Salvaneschi_Hintz_Mezini_2014], a RP runtime for the Scala programming language.
-Integrated with the Eclipse IDE, the utilities provide a wide range of RP debugging functionalities like the visualization of data-flow graphs and the information that traverses through them.
+Salvaneschi et al. proposed the first specialized RP debugging solution for RP programs implemented with REScala [@Salvaneschi_Hintz_Mezini_2014], a RP runtime for the Scala programming language.
+Integrated with the Eclipse IDE, the utility provide a wide range of RP debugging functionalities like the visualization of data-flow graphs and the information that traverses through them.
 Reactive breakpoints allow further to interrupt program execution once a graph node reevaluates its value.

 Since then, RP has gained more traction across various fields of software engineering.
 With a shared vision on how to surface RP abstractions on API level, *ReactiveX*^[[http://reactivex.io/](http://reactivex.io/)] consolidated numerous projects under one open-source organization.
 Together, its members provide RP runtime environments for many of today's mainstream programming languages like Java, C#, and Swift.
 For the development of JavaScript-based applications, software engineers can rely on RxJS^[[https://rxjs.dev](https://rxjs.dev)].
 Angular by Google is one of the more popular adopters of this library and uses RxJS to model asynchronous operations like fetching data in web frontend applications.